stefanovazzocell/WebScheduler/README.md

 ## TODO

-[ ] Add 'Who is available at ...?' (and privacy settings) [ ] Add 'Quick links' (EdX, Canvas, Course Site, Slack, ...) loaded dynamically [ ] Design the login page
+[ ] Design the login page

 [ ] Design the basic db

 [ ] Design the basic server using nodejs

 [ ] Design the admin UI

 [ ] Write JS for admin UI

 [ ] Connect the admin UI to the API

+[ ] Add 'Quick links' (EdX, Canvas, Course Site, Slack, ...) loaded dynamically

 ## Architecture